 What you can learn

-Current practices of emergency management evolved through governmental reactions to disasters that helped shape current emergency management practices, policy, administrative changes and historical context for the changes.
+Current practice of emergency management evolved through governmental reactions to disasters that helped shape current emergency management practices, policy, administrative changes, and historical context for the changes.

 Analysis of intergovernmental relations and disaster policies across all phases of emergency management with a focus on disaster response and recovery.
 Systems are investigated through critical thinking, case studies and comparative analysis methodologies.